 - We have incurred significant losses in every year since our inception.
-We expect to continue to incur losses over the next several years and may never achieve or maintain profitability. - Our independent registered public accounting firm has included an explanatory paragraph relating to our ability to continue as a going concern in its audit report included in this prospectus.
-Even if we consummate this offering, we will need additional funding to complete the development of our product candidates.
+We expect to continue to incur losses over the next several years and may never achieve or maintain profitability. - We will need additional funding to complete the development of our product candidates.
 A failure to obtain this necessary capital when needed could force us to delay, limit, reduce or terminate our product development or commercialization efforts. - Our business, operations and clinical development plans and timelines could be adversely affected by the effects of health epidemics, including the recent COVID-19 pandemic, on the manufacturing, clinical trial and other business activities performed by us or by third parties with whom we conduct business.

-Risks Related to the Development of our Product Candidates
+• Risks Related to the Development of our Product Candidates

 - Our development efforts are in the early stages.
 All of our product candidates are in clinical development or in preclinical development.
 If we are unable to advance our product candidates through clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed. - The development of product candidates with our ImmunoPhage platform represents an emerging approach to the treatment of cancer and infectious diseases and faces significant challenges and hurdles.
 We may not be successful in applying our ImmunoPhage platform to the discovery and development of commercially viable products. - Our business is highly dependent on the success of our lead product candidate, SNS-301 and any other product candidates that we advance into the clinic.
 All of our product candidates may require significant additional preclinical and clinical development before we may be able to seek regulatory approval for and launch a product commercially.
-If the clinical trials of any of our product candidates fail to demonstrate safety and efficacy to the satisfaction of the FDA or other comparable regulatory authorities, or do not otherwise produce favorable results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.

-- Interim data from our clinical trials that we announce or publish from time to time, such as the data from our Phase 1/2 clinical trial of SNS-301 for the treatment of SCCHN described in this prospectus, may change as more patients are enrolled and additional data become available. - We depend on timely enrollment of patients in our clinical trials for our product candidates.
+If the clinical trials of any of our product candidates fail to demonstrate safety and efficacy to the satisfaction of the FDA or other comparable regulatory authorities, or do not otherwise produce favorable results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates. - Interim data from our clinical trials that we announce or publish from time to time, such as the data from our Phase 1/2 clinical trial of SNS-301 for the treatment of SCCHN, may change as more patients are enrolled and additional data become available. - We depend on timely enrollment of patients in our clinical trials for our product candidates.
 If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected. - Clinical trials are difficult to design and implement, can be lengthy and expensive, involve uncertain outcomes and may not ultimately be successful.

-Risks Related to our Dependence on Third Parties
+• Risks Related to our Dependence on Third Parties

-- We collaborate with third parties in connection with the development of our product candidates, and may depend upon future collaboration partners to commit to the research, development, manufacturing and marketing of our product candidates. - We rely, and expect to continue to rely, on third parties to conduct the preclinical and clinical trials for our product candidates, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials or failing to comply with applicable regulatory requirements.
+• We collaborate with third parties in connection with the development of our product candidates, and may depend upon future collaboration partners to commit to the research, development, manufacturing and marketing of our product candidates.

+• We rely, and expect to continue to rely, on third parties to conduct the preclinical and clinical trials for our product candidates, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials or failing to comply with applicable regulatory requirements.

-· Risks Related to Regulatory Approval of our Product Candidates and Other Legal Compliance Matters
+• Risks Related to Regulatory Approval of our Product Candidates and Other Legal Compliance Matters